 About Will Manning

 I grew up around my dad's carpentry shop.
-He loved precision in craft and his practice was strict frugality -- I remember straightening the used nails in his shop where he handcrafted greenwood Windsor chairs.
-My family has a love of all things natural and that’s a big part of what inspires me to labor with my hands, respecting the resources available and our environment.
+He loved precision in craft and his practice was strict frugality -- I remember straightening the used nails in his shop where he handcrafted greenwood Windsor chairs for our dining table.
+My family has a love of all things natural and that’s a part of what inspires me to labor with my hands, respecting the resources available and our environment.

-Originally studying environmental science at FSU, I transferred to Savannah College of Art after spending over a year working in the metal shop, where my interest in working in metal, like all true inspiration, came over me suddenly and strongly.
-I was fortunate to find a position with the state of Florida as the resident blacksmith in a historic site, Mission San Luis, for three years.
+Originally studying environmental science at Florida State University, I transferred to Savannah College of Art after spending over a year working in a metal shop, where my interest in working in metal, like most passions, took hold suddenly.
+I was fortunate to eventually become the resident blacksmith at Mission San Luis, a National Historic Landmark in Tallahassee, Florida.

 This is when the knives happened.
 I was dating an amazing woman named Lee, who shared many of my passions and loves.
 Together we dove into cooking, brewing beer, baking bread, and growing as many tomato varieties as we could find.
 I began utilizing my spare time for forging and grinding knives.
 I learned as much as I could, traveling to study tool-making at John C. Campbell folk school in Brasstown, NC, refining my designs, making knives as often as possible and learning from my failures.